tuchaki81/coherence-driven-distributed-dynamics/README.md

 This repository accompanies the paper:

-**“A Unified Action Framework for Coherence-Driven Distributed Systems”**
+ "A Distributed Coherence-Driven System: A Unified Action Framework for Decentralized Self-Organizing Networks"
 Henry Matuchaki, 2025.

 ## Overview